 Annual Fee and Credits

 This is where we see a major difference between the 2 cards.
 The Chase Sapphire Reserve℠ comes with a $450 annual fee, which is not waived the first year, making this card somewhat of an investment with the initial fee hitting up front.
+However, there are many valuable benefits that often make this card worth the cost (we mention some below).

 The Chase Sapphire Preferred® comes with a $95 annual fee, but this is waived for the first year as an introductory offer, allowing you to explore the great benefits of a Chase travel rewards credit card without an upfront fee.